3 Key Reasons to Get Career Training in Dallas

 A wide range of industries in the Dallas area are experiencing very strong growth and will likely continue to expand in the years ahead.
 Some of the sectors with the most promising outlooks include technology, health care, and business services.

 Dallas has long been a leader in high-tech manufacturing and services.
-Computer and electronics manufacturers, wireless and broadband telecommunications companies, and engineering services firms employ tens of thousands of people throughout the region.5 And the opportunities continue to multiply.
+Computer and electronics manufacturers, wireless and broadband telecommunications companies, and engineering services firms employ tens of thousands of people throughout the region.
+And the opportunities continue to multiply.
 Consider the projected job growth and average annual wages of the following technology-related occupations in the Dallas area.
-(Percentage figures represent projected growth between 2016 and 2026; salary data represents the average salary in 2018.4)

 - Web developers—21.5 percent / $79,703